Disabling the Matrix / Chapter 7 / Riddles, Archons, and Mud Shadows

 Chapter 7

 I finished shopping and returned to where I had parked my car.
 But my car is not there.
-I figure I may be in the wrong block.
-I retrace my steps to verify my whereabouts.
-No, I am not lost, this is the right place, but my car is not there.
-Anxiously I surveyed the neighborhood.
-Then I awake and realize it is a dream.
+I figure I may be in the wrong block and retrace my steps to verify my whereabouts.

-To realize we are not lost, we must pay attention.
-Since this is our collective dream, our car may be gone, and we will call the police and make a report.
-But whatever happens we won’t worry for long because even from a collective dream, we will awake.
-Take your challenge: wake up and enjoy this dream or improve the nightmare that we may have dreamed.
+Since this is a persistent, collective dream, our car may be gone, and we will call the police and make a report.
+Still, even in our collective dream, we can wake up.

 Is this a dream?